 - Relaxed, contracted conditions of the abdominal wall didn’t affect breath holding for 50 secs.

-- There was increase by 17% in Cardiac output along with a decrease in heart rate during ujjayi breathing without kumbhaka.
+- There was an increase by 17% in Cardiac output along with a decrease in heart rate during ujjayi breathing without kumbhaka.

-- The cycle of alternate congestion as well as decongestion of nasal mucosa of left and right nostril can be changed by Yoga Danda.
+- The cycle of alternate congestion as well as decongestion of the nasal mucosa of left and right nostril can be changed by Yoga Danda.

 - There was a reduction in nasal resistance due to breath holding and hyperventilation resulted in an increase in the congestion.

 - There is a relationship between the dominance of right nostril and food intake as per svarasastra texts.
-Right nostril dominance is related with quite as well as receptive mood, and balanced flow of nostrils is related with inner meditative awareness.
+Right nostril dominance is related with quite as well as receptive mood, and balanced flow of nostrils is related to inner meditative awareness.

-These are the major scientific observations and Scientific Benefits of Pranayama .
+These are the major scientific observations and Scientific Benefits of Pranayama.
 Hope this provides you the necessary information regarding various aspects of pranayama.
 These observations are made by scientists from many countries over a period of time and are duly published in renowned journals.